francisdavey/physics/planning/leibniz.md

   one digression with three branches, vs three separate digressions?
 I wonder if there isn't an "infinitesimals" story - a sort of episode three, which can be motivated directly by the question of how is a curve a polygon.
 OR an alternative is that we can insert the function growth rate definition very early because it so natural; was widely used; and as a digression or further digression it is the basis of lots of O(x) type notation.

 ## PARKING LOT (unsorted — anything new goes here first, sort later)
+== Dimensional analysis ==
+- How does this work.
+- What physicists do: have a series of "base dimensions" (dimensional axes?), eg MLT.
+Every expression has a "dimension" such as MLT^-1 for momentum. ("In physics, these are your chosen base dimensions (Mass, Length, Time).
+In algebraic geometry and representation theory, these axes are formally called the characters of the group, or simply the coordinate axes of the parameter space")
+- Formalising this parametrically, we have a *Weight Lattice* here Z^3 with points that might be (1, 1, -1) for momentum.
+If continuous we say weight space.
+- "variables" like x or v take a unit scaling and give a value.
+- The Target Field (or Value Ring): This is the immediate mathematical set where the single output number lands.
+For standard physics, this is simply the field of Real Numbers (\(\mathbb{R}\)) or Complex Numbers (\(\mathbb{C}\)).
+If you are dealing with infinitesimals (like in your Hardy field or Leibniz model), this would be a specialized field of fractions or germs.
+- The Configuration Space (or Ambient Lab Space): If you combine all your variables together (e.g., you have 5 variables: \(x_1, x_2, x_3, x_4, x_5\)), the values collectively live in a high-dimensional vector space, such as \(\mathbb{R}^{5}\).
+This is the "Lab Space" we discussed earlier.

+- An "algebraic torus" of values - sometimes called the "scale group" - the scale factors.
+Here it might be R^3_+ It is positive because you don't scale by zero (no inverse, so not a group) and negative is no good because units can't be negative.
+For scaling the units.
+A change of units is the action of an element of the scale group.
+Also: Structure Group and scaling torus.
+-  Def: "algebraic torus" means the multiplicative group of non-zero numbers (C or R)
+-  A toric ideal is the set of all equations of the form ... that are invariant under the scaling group
+-  vt-d=0 is a polynomial which defines a toric variety (a hypersurface in 3D).
+-  A toric variety is a "a geometric space that contains this scaling group as an open, dense piece" (?).
+"A Toric Variety is an algebraic variety (a shape defined by polynomial equations) that contains a coordinate scaling group (a torus) as a dense open set, such that the scaling group can act on the entire shape without breaking its geometric structure."
+-  Toric variety lives in Lab space (the things you can measure).
+-  Digression: how to make a toric variety from fans.
+A fan is a collection of cones drawn on a lattice.
+-  Subsection: torsors
+-  Group that has forgotten its identity element
+- Eg, Voltage, Energy, date, notes.
+You can't add these together, you can subtract them and get a torsor.
+You can add a torsor to one of these to get another one of these values.
+We could have used torsors for our values.
+- John Baez has a very good informal discussion: https://math.ucr.edu/home/baez/torsors.html
+- [ ] Orders of infinity are probably "graded rings" or "graded fields".
+Or perhaps the homogenous elements of such a graded field.
+There may be a relationship to Toric Algebras or Tropical Geometry about which I know nothing.
+A Hady Field captures growth in a similar way but allows the sums of terms of different growth or order.
+There is a natural valuation with ultrametric inequality (a Krull valuation?) and some interesting structure including a graded algebra core.
+- [ ] Dimensional analysis can be done in more than one way.
+See Terrence Tao.
+Physicists handle dimension differently.
+Each "dimension" is its own vector space (mass would be 1D).
+Multiplication is tensor product.
+Changing units, involves rescaling.
+You have a scale group and this is what Toric XXX studies.
+But for us we aren't scaling by numbers but by functions (t), that group is the Jet Group, this gives you a Jet Variety not a Toric variety or a Diffiety.
+Axes are x, y, dx, dy, d2x etc. Cones are the COntact Ideal, dy=f'(x)dx.
+In a sense physicists dimension are zeroth order and these are dynamic dimensions.

 -